kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/FluxLimiters.md

 If we insert $C=a\frac{\Delta t}{\Delta x}$, and massage the expression, we end up with:

 (definition:Godunov Flux form)=
-:::{admonition} The Godunov scheme on flux form with downwind slope and limiters:
+:::{admonition} Godunov Flux form with downwind slope and limiters:
 :class: important

 ```{math}